 The Park Medical Practice located at Park Road, Killarney was established by Dr Gary Stack in 1988.
 During the last three decades the practice has grown significantly, consistently providing a wide range of high quality medical services to the local community.

-Dr Gary Stack, Dr Fidelma Cronin and Dr Andrew O' Regan are full time GPs at the practice.
+Dr Gary Stack, Dr Fidelma Cronin, Dr Andrew O' Regan and Dr Ryan Say are full time GPs at the practice.

 Dr. Gary Stack

 Norma Sheehan Juliette Casey